ilan-kogan/SysmonCommunityGuide/chapters/Sysmon.md

 ![](./media/image19.png)

 Hash configurations that are deployed and keep a log of them for later verification.

-Hash configurations that are deployed and keep a log of them for later verification.
 On a system where the Sysmon service process consumes a lot of CPU resources, the number of filters and operators should be reviewed.
 The operators that use slightly more CPU are: